 Referral information

-We are pleased to be able to begin accepting new referrals into the service’s waiting list from 26 February 2024.
+We are pleased to be able to begin accepting new referrals and transfers of care from other adult gender clinics for people aged 17 and over into the service’s waiting list from 10 April 2024.

-At this time, transfers to the service from other adult gender identity clinics remain paused.
+At this time, transfers of wait to the service from other gender identity clinics remain paused.
 We will continue to regularly review this decision.

 We are continuing to work with our commissioners, NHS England, to explore ways to reduce waiting times for the service.